-We've tracked down London's best flower-filled dining rooms; epic sunset views over the city skyline; cute, cosy and candlelit tables; and simply excellent meals that knock your – and your date's – socks off.
+We've tracked down London's best flower-filled dining rooms; epic sunset views over the city skyline; cute, cosy and candlelit tables; and simply excellent meals that knock your – and your date's – socks (or maybe even pants) off.
 Whatever you're after, you'll find something for every kind of date below.

 Of course, they're not just for Valentine's Day; these restaurants are just as, if not more, romantic at any other time of year, from special-occasion dinners to date night treats.
 We're pretty confident we've done a good job, so sit back, relax, and let those second dates roll in.
 Just be sure to give us a front row seat at the wedding.

 And if your date still doesn't like you?
 Sorry mate, you’re on your own with that one…

 The Barbary Next Door